JianHao Tan

-JianHao Tan (Chinese: 陈建豪; pinyin: Chén Jiànháo; born 14 June 1993) is a Singaporean YouTuber and the chief executive officer of Titan Digital Media.
-As of 17 March 2022, he has more than 6,020,000 subscribers on YouTube and 659,000 followers on Instagram.
+JianHao Tan (born 14 June 1993) is a Singaporean YouTuber and the chief executive officer of Titan Digital Media.
+As of 17 November 2025, he has more than 7,783,000 subscribers on YouTube and 729,000 followers on Instagram.

 Early life and education

 Tan was born on 14 June 1993 in Singapore.
-His mother, Luwina, a piano teacher, was born and raised in Hong Kong.
+His mother, Luwina Chong, a piano teacher, was born and raised in Hong Kong.
 At 8 years old, his father, Edmund, was posted to Cambodia by the Ministry of Foreign Affairs, and Tan moved there with his family.
 Several years later, his family moved to Hanoi, Vietnam, where he studied at the United Nations International School of Hanoi, graduating in 2011.

-Career

-Tan started his YouTube channel in 2010 with two friends as a hobby, and also for a school project.
-He then served two years of National Service from when he was 18.
-Thereafter, Tan decided to make YouTube his full time career instead of pursuing further education in a university.
-He was mentored by Ryan Tan of Night Owl Cinematics sometime in 2014, and had more than 250,000 YouTube subscribers by December 2014.